-To ensure your business name does not infringe on an existing registered trademark, use IP Australia's TM Check.
+To ensure your business name does not infringe on an existing registered trademark, use IP Australia's Australian Trade Mark Search.
 This allows you to search for existing trademarks.

 A domain name gives online businesses a unique electronic address.
 You can arrange to buy a domain name yourself or through an internet service provider (ISP).